benlaurie/covid-pass/uk/README.md

 ## Historic UK Domestic Pass Format

 Prior to somewhere around October 2021, the UK Domestic pass consisted of three base 64 encoded strings, separated by `.`s.
-The first is the key ID, the second is version + expiry (yyMMddHHmm) + name (where '+' is concatenation) and the third is a signature.
+The first is the key ID, the second is version? ('1') + expiry (yyMMddHHmm) + name (where '+' is concatenation) and the third is a signature.

 ## Some Observations